pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 #### 2011-01-03 02:12:07 - ptmcg
 In Python2.6, the default protocol was 0, but in Python3.x, the default is now protocol 3.
 In my testing (with Py2.6.6), pickling ParseResults works for protocols 0 and 1, but fails for 2.
 So no, you did nothing wrong, Python just changed the default from protocol 0 to protocol 3, which is apparently also incompatible for ParseResults objects.

-Protocol 2 requires the target object to implement <u>reduce</u> or <u>reduce_ex</u> methods, which ParseResults don't have.
+Protocol 2 requires the target object to implement `__reduce__` or `__reduce_ex__` methods, which ParseResults don't have.
 The docs for the pickle module are not overly encouraging regarding implementing these methods.
 I don't have any experience using Python3 and pickle.
 I suspect that sometime this year, I'll switch over my main support for pyparsing to be Python 3, and freeze/discontinue pyparsing enhancements for Python 2.x versions.

 ---
 ## 2011-01-03 14:08:33 - matthew.brett - Bibtex parser - for examples?